-In 2010, a medication called Nuedexta was approved specifically for an aspect of ALS called pseudobulbar affect.
+In 2010, a medication called Nuedexta was approved specifically for an aspect of ALS called pseudobulbar affect (PBA).
+Nuedexta has been shown to reduce the rate of daily episodes in people experiencing PBA.

-Edaravone (brand name Radicava) is a drug that diminishes oxygen metabolism byproducts, which have been implicated in the pathogenesis of ALS.
-Radicava was found to slow functional deterioration in some patients with ALS.
-It was approved in 2015 for the treatment of ALS in Japan and Korea and received FDA approval in 2017 to treat patients with ALS in the United States.
+Radicava has been shown to slow the decline in clinical assessment of daily functioning in persons with ALS.
+It was approved for the treatment of ALS in the United States in 2017.
 Nevertheless, additional data from registries and follow-up studies are needed to clarify the utility of Radicava for people in different stages of the illness.

-Physicians may prescribe medications to treat including drooling, anxiety and depression, constipation (the result of reduced mobility and/or weakened abdominal muscles), sleep difficulties, and pain associated with prolonged immobility.
+Physicians may prescribe medications to treat symptoms of ALS including drooling, anxiety and depression, constipation (the result of reduced mobility and/or weakened abdominal muscles), sleep difficulties, and pain associated with prolonged immobility.

 Talk with your MDA Care Center physician about medications and/or vitamin supplements that may be beneficial and discuss dosage levels of supplements.